00-Evan/00-Evan.github.io/_pages/home.md

   width: 1260px

 blog_feature:
+  - image_path: assets/images/update-header.png
+    title: "Status Update: v2.4.0"
+    excerpt: "Hey Rat Punchers, You may remember that when v2.3.0 released I gave a rough ETA of 'early to mid March' when it came to hearing back from me on v2.4.0.
+Well, early March is here, so where are we at?"
+    url: "/blog/status-update-v240.html"
+    btn_label: "Read More"
+    btn_class: "btn--primary"
   - image_path: assets/images/2024/2024-01-18/header.png
     title: "Shattered Pixel Dungeon v2.3.0!"
     excerpt: "v2.3.0 includes a second gnoll-themed variant for the new caves quest!
 There are also some smaller item additions, visual improvements to floating text, and the usual slew of small tweaks and bugfixes."